WHAT IS CBD?

 A neuron’s sensitivity to a specific neurotransmitter depends on whether or not it contains a receptor that “fits” the neurotransmitter like an electrical socket fits a plug.
 If a neuron contains receptors that match a particular neurotransmitter, then it can respond directly to that transmitter.
 Otherwise, it generally cannot.
 All neurons contain multiple neurotransmitter receptors, allowing them to respond to some neurotransmitters but not others.

 Brain receptors are sensitive to neurotransmitters produced naturally within the brain.
 Brain receptors are also affected by plant-based staples like chocolate, coffee, black pepper, or terpenes found in mangoes.

-When you use hemp CBD, (cannabis plant with high CBD and low THC levels) you’re allowing helpful plant compounds to enter your body, travel through your bloodstream, and enter your brain.
-These plant-derived compounds can influence brain activity by interacting with receptors on neurons.
-But they don’t interact with all neurons, only neurons which possess the appropriate receptors.
-Since hemp has a low concentration of THC there are no psychoactive effects.
+When you use hemp CBD, (cannabis plant with high CBD and low THC levels) you’re allowing helpful plant compounds to enter your body.
+Since hemp has a low concentration of THC there are no intoxicating effects.

-Hemp CBD products are different from medical marijuana.
-CBD produces different medical benefits than THC.
-Hemp products have very low levels of Tetrahydrocannabinol (THC) and cause no psychoactive effects.
-Due to the compound levels, medical marijuana effects of THC vary greatly from the hemp effects of CBD.
+Hemp CBD products are different from marijuana and provide different benefits than THC.
+Hemp products have very low levels of Tetrahydrocannabinol (THC) and cause no intoxicating effects.

 Hemplucid pays careful attention to the science appearing daily.
-Clinical trials from around the world confirm and reaffirm the nutritious value of CBD (cannabidiol).
+Clinical trials from around the world confirm and reaffirm the value of hemp-derived CBD (cannabidiol).

 We hope our website will become a valuable resource for people who want knowledge regarding Hemp and about the latest advances in CBD science.